soumildatta/MD2PDF/README.md

 * Ignore non .md files inside a folder and process only the .md files
 * MD2PDF will be available through HomeBrew soon

 Feel free to suggest new features or bugs by opening an issue.
-This project is open to contributions!
+This project is open to contributions! :) Contributions are also open to help with the future updates.